Chabad messianism: Support

-In 1998, a group of rabbis signed a Jewish legal ordinance (psak din) declaring Menachem Schneerson the Jewish messiah.
+In 1998, a group of rabbis signed a Jewish legal ordinance (psak din) declaring Menachem Schneerson the Jewish Messiah.
 Its signatories include several non-Habad Orthodox and Hasidic rabbis such as Ya'akov Yosef (affiliated with Shas), Aaron Leifer (the late Rabbi of Nadvorna-Safed), Eliyahu Shmuel Schmerler (Rosh Yeshiva of Sanz and member of the Mif'al Hashas), Ahron Rosenfeld of Pinsk-Karlin and Yaakov Menachem Rabinowitz of Biala.

 Opposition

-Chabad messianism has notably been criticized by David Berger.
-In a series of articles that were later published in his book The Rebbe, the Messiah, and the Scandal of Orthodox Indifference, Berger argued that there is no source in Jewish theology for the concept that a messiah will come, begin his mission, only to die, and then be resurrected to complete his mission.
-As a result, Berger argued that Chabad messianism, which he claimed was prevalent in most of Chabad and its largest institutions, was beyond the pale of Orthodoxy and perhaps even heretical.
-His positions sparked much controversy in the Jewish world during the late 1990s and early 2000s.
-In his book he documents his efforts to mobilize other rabbis and rabbinical organizations to delegitimize Chabad.
-He concludes by recording his great frustrations in not being able to achieve this.

-The reaction of Torah scholars to the idea that Schneerson could be the messiah varied.
-During his life, numerous rabbis and Jewish leaders expressed their views that Menachem Mendel Schneerson had the potential to be the messiah of the generation.
+The reaction of Torah scholars to the idea that Schneerson could be the Messiah varied.
+During his life, numerous rabbis and Jewish leaders expressed their views that Menachem Mendel Schneerson had the potential to be the Messiah of the generation.
 There has been a general decline in that view since his death.
-Among those who stated that Schneerson had the potential to have been the mashiach is David Berger.
-Despite a sharp polemic against the vocal messianic movement that has proliferated since Schneerson's death, Berger has written that while Schneerson was alive "Judaism has never had a serious messianic candidate with the curriculum vitae of the Rebbe zt"l.
-Virtually all the accolades heaped upon him ... are true."
+Within three years, David Berger reports that "an overwhelming majority" of Rabbis criticized the belief.